amstlldj/DLRSD-SMOTE/README.md

 # DSEA-SMOTE

 ## Code background
-In industrial production, the imbalance between sparse failure signals and abundant normal signals biases fault diagnosis models towards the normal class, reducing accuracy and reliability.
-Existing synthetic data methods help mitigate this but often neglect spatiotemporal long-distance dependencies and local feature similarities, limiting their effectiveness.
-To address these limitations, we propose Deep Squeeze-enhanced Axial Transformer Synthetic Minority Oversampling Technique (DSEASMOTE).
-This method integrates a specially designed continuous wavelet transform data filtering preprocessing technology module that converts one-dimensional timedomain data into a two-dimensional feature map, enhancing model performance while simplifying feature learning.
+In industrial production, the imbalance between sparse failure signals and abundant normal signals biases fault diagnosis models towards the normal class, reducing accuracy and reliability.
+Existing synthetic data methods help mitigate this but often neglect spatiotemporal long-distance dependencies and local feature similarities, limiting their effectiveness.
+To address these limitations, we propose Deep Squeeze-enhanced Axial Transformer Synthetic Minority Oversampling Technique (DSEA-SMOTE).
+This method integrates a specially designed continuous wavelet transform data filtering preprocessing technology module that converts one-dimensional time-domain data into a two-dimensional feature map, enhancing model performance while simplifying feature learning.
-It then captures spatiotemporal long-distance dependencies and feature similarities in space-time slices through the novel Squeeze-enhanced Axial Attention mechanism and Auxiliary Feature Classifier.
+It then captures spatiotemporal long-distance dependencies and feature similarities in space-time slices through the novel Squeeze-enhanced Axial Attention mechanism and Auxiliary Feature Classifier.
 A Multi-category Sample Feature Filtering Technology module is also introduced to further improve synthesis quality.
 Additionally, we refine the loss function based on the Auxiliary Feature Classifier to enhance generation quality.
-Experimental evaluations on two real-world datasets show that DSEA-SMOTE outperforms recent techniques.
+Experimental evaluations on two real-world datasets show that DSEA-SMOTE outperforms recent techniques.
 Ablation experiments further verify the effectiveness of each component in our design.Future work will extend DSEA-SMOTE to medical image synthesis for rare diseases, remote sensing image synthesis for extreme natural disasters, radar signal synthesis for aviation